duongdev/phosphor-react-native/README.md

 - **color?**: `string` – Icon stroke/fill color.
 Can be any CSS color string, including `hex`, `rgb`, `rgba`, `hsl`, `hsla`, named colors, or the special `currentColor` variable.
 - **size?**: `number | string` – Icon height & width.
 As with standard React elements, this can be a number, or a string with units in `px`, `%`, `em`, `rem`, `pt`, `cm`, `mm`, `in`.
 - **weight?**: `"thin" | "light" | "regular" | "bold" | "fill" | "duotone"` – Icon weight/style.
 Can also be used, for example, to "toggle" an icon's state: a rating component could use Stars with `weight="regular"` to denote an empty star, and `weight="fill"` to denote a filled star.
-- **mirrored?**: `boolean` – Flip the icon horizontally.
-Can be useful in RTL languages where normal icon orientation is not appropriate.

 ### Context